Ancient Japan - Historical Temples and Traditional Architecture

 Temples, wax towns, and castles

-We've got an evening flight, but that doesn't mean we're resting.
-Before that, there's a temple, a hidden wax village in the valleys, and a castle waiting for us to explore.
-We take off at 20:00, just like always, right to the last minute.
-All's well.
+We have an evening flight, but that doesn't mean a break.
+Before that, a temple, a hidden wax town in the valleys, and a castle await us.
+We take off at 20:00 – as always, to the last.
+Everything is great.

 Day 10